Created on 05/06/2023 2:52:42 PM

 Moscato Giallo is an aromatic white wine variety from North East Italy.

 This is one of the extended Muscat family of grape varieties of which there are dozens.
-This particular variety quite uncommon outside Northern Italy and nearby Switzerland.
+This particular variety is quite uncommon outside Northern Italy and nearby Switzerland.

 Moscato of course is Italian for what Anglophones call Muscat.
 Giallo means yellow.